 When preparing salads, especially vegetarian salads, I like to add a whole-grain to fill me up.
 I find that if the salad is composed of almost all vegetables, I get hungry within 2 hours.
 Adding barley eliminates that issue while still keeping the salad on the healthy side.

 I admit, this butternut squash and barley salad is more appropriate during the fall and winter because of the apple cider vinaigrette and squash, but I enjoy this year-round.
-The bitter arugula with the sweet cranberries, hearty barley, and roasted squash all work perfectly together.
-Finish it with a runny yolk and shaved parmesan and I’m in heaven!
+The tender greens with the sweet cranberries, hearty barley, and roasted squash all work perfectly together.
+Finish it with a runny yolk and shaved parmesan and I'm in heaven!